iexcloud/docs/source/migrating-and-importing-data/loading-data-from-a-file.md

     ![cars-more-on-schema-page.png](./loading-data-from-a-file/cars-more-on-schema-page.png)

-    The product created a **Sample API Call** for getting the data by the value of the date property that is currently assigned the *Date* index (see in the properties table under *Unique Index*).
+    Apperate created a **Sample API Call** for getting the data by the value of the date property that is currently assigned the *Date* index (see in the properties table under *Unique Index*).

     Your current *Unique Index* shows in the **Unique Index Example**.
 The Unique Index is composed of the Primary index, Secondary index (optional), and Date index.
 You have not yet assigned the Primary index or a Secondary index.
 The Date index, in this example, is currently assigned to the *purchase_date* property.
 In the next step, you will set your Unique Index by setting these three indexes.